bot4s/telegram/README.md

   - getUserProfilePhotos
   - getUpdates
   - setWebhooks !!!
 The setWebhooks method is implemented but the embedded webserver isn't!!!

-## Missing (not yet implemented):
-  - ForceReply
-  - Keyboard markups
+  - Custom keyboard markups

+## Would be nice to:
+  - Add proper logging
+  - Make the API async by default
+  - Improve error/exception handling
+  - Polish JSON back and forth stuff

 ## Webhooks vs Polling (getUpdates)
 Only polling is supported at the moment.
 Polling is by far the easiest method, and can be used locally without any additional requirements.
 Webhooks will be implemented (the code is already there) using a simple embedded webserver.

 ## About blocking
-API calls are blocking, but the code can be easily modified to run asynchronously (see AsycnBot below).
+API calls are (still) blocking, but the code can be easily modified to send async replies (see AsycnBot below).

 # Usage